Trussville Municipal Court offering amnesty day

 By Gary Lloyd

-Trussville Municipal Judge Carl Chamblee Jr. will grant an amnesty day Friday, Feb.
-22 starting at 8 a.m. for people to clear outstanding warrants on failure to appear, failure to comply and bail jumping for any of the following offenses: Not appearing in court on original charge; not completing a court-ordered program; or have outstanding fines, court costs and/or restitution or warrants for writing a bad check.
+The amnesty day, granted by Judge Carl Chamblee, begins at 8 a.m. for people to clear outstanding warrants on failure to appear, failure to comply and bail jumping for any of the following offenses: Not appearing in court on original charge; not completing a court-ordered program; or have outstanding fines, court costs and/or restitution or warrants for writing a bad check.

-Defendants who come to the amnesty day must pay all outstanding fines, court costs and/or restitution on that day.
-If a court-ordered program was not completed, the court will re-enroll the defendant in the program.
+Defendants must pay all outstanding fines, court costs and/or restitution on Feb.
+12. If a court-ordered program was not completed, the court will re-enroll the defendant in the program.

 Contact Gary Lloyd at firstname.lastname@example.org and follow him on Twitter @GaryALloyd.